pupilfirst/playbook/federal_bank_zero_balance_current_account.md

 Private and Public Limited Companies

-The team may directly approach any nearby Federal Bank branch and request the opening of a current account.

-***Important:*** The team should carry copies and originals of all the documents mentioned and also 3 passport size photographs each for every co founder.

 ## Documents Checklist

+***Important:*** The team should carry copies and originals of all the documents mentioned and also 3 passport size photographs each for every co founder.The team may directly approach any nearby Federal Bank branch and request the opening of a current account.

 To open a Zero Balance Current Account with Federal Bank, the startup should ensure the following documents are in order: